 You can also do this previous step, from the Windows File Explorer.
 Go to the Run program and type: %APPDATA%\Kodi\userdata … then find the addon_data folder, find the name of the add-on that you want to delete, right-click on its folder, and hit “Delete”.

-3.2 How to disable Hardware Acceleration in Kodi?
+3.2 Disable Hardware Acceleration in Kodi.

 To disable Hardware Acceleration go to System Settings > Player.
 Click on the gear icon on the left bottom corner to expose more settings.
 Set it from Standard to Advanced or Expert.